 The Employer’s Information Requirements (EIR) form part of the appointment and tender documents on a BIM Project to enable suppliers to produce their initial BIM Execution Plan (BEP).
 The document is created early as possible (pre-appointment or pre-contract document and before the appointment of design or construction suppliers) either in-house by the Employer or is often the case by their professional advisors (it is essential that the advisor has experience in the creation of EIR documents).

-The EIR defines what the employer wants to get out of the models at the end.
+The EIR defines what the employer wants to get out of the project information modelmodels at the end and at each stage.
 For example, if an employer wants their Facilities Management (FM) team to implement a variable maintenance schedule, this needs to be set out in the EIR so the project team knows they must enter full product specification details into the model.
+Essentially the EIR establishes

 Information Requirements determined in the Customer Information Model need to be defined as part of the Employer’s Requirements.
-The EIR defines which models need to be produced at each project stage – together with the required level of definition and their purpose.
+This is often as an information delivery plan within the appendicies.
+The EIR defines which data, information and models need to be produced at each project stage – together with the required level of definition and their purpose.
 These models are key deliverables in the information exchanges helping facilitate effective decision making at key stages of the project.
 Employer’s information requirements usually include:

 - Standard methods and procedures providing clarity on information formats and naming conventions and guidance on how to supply information.